csoeller/PYME-extra/README.md

 A quick hack, in so far as I do not have a proper installation setup, but rather use the PYME.config system to pick up the relevant bits, as well as Python's PYTHONPATH:

-- add the parent directory of this repo to your PYTHONPATH
+- add the directory containing the working copy of this repo to your PYTHONPATH
 - add the plugin entries into a suitable config file

 On my machine, in the per user PYME config file for visgui (~/.PYME/plugins/visgui/myplugins.txt) I currently have